Specialty Coffee Kyoto

 What sets Kyoto apart is the dialogue between old and new: centuries of kissaten ritual feeding a third wave obsessed with clarity and season.
 Filter is the local default, cold "Kyoto-style" slow-drip is a summer staple, and menus rotate with whatever micro-lot just landed.
 Come with time to spare and a willingness to wander — the best cups here reward the patient.
 Explore our guide to find your next pour.

-11 specialty coffee spots in Kyoto
+Open the full Kyoto coffee map11 specialty coffee spots in Kyoto

 11 of 11 spots